dhlevi/reproj-helper/README.md

 // Method three
 const projectedJson = await ReProjector.instance().feature({...some feature...}).from('EPSG:CODE').to('EPSG:CODE').project()

+// Add a def
+projector.addDefinition('Some Code', 'A definition string')
 ```

 Pretty simple!
 Use the static initializer if you're running a one-off projection, and instantiate an object if you'll be doing a bunch.